0utlands/gamedev/README.md

 # gamedev
 Games Development
+#INFORMATION
+All scripts etc. can be found in the folder called "gamedev" The game can be found in the folder called "build"

 ##HOW TO RUN THE GAME
 - Download the project as a zip file (Press the green "code" button)